 Manchester Township School District, like most school districts, uses outside vendors to send automated phone calls and e-alerts to parents concerning delayed openings, school closings, early dismissals and other emergencies.
 These services have been reliable, however, they are activated using the internet and we want you to know that the possibility exists that our automated phone calls and e-mails could be delayed by internet service interruptions, power outages, or other technical glitches.
 MTSD would like to remind you that there are alternative ways to receive this important information.
 We recommend you sign up for several different options from the list below:

 Our district uses an automated phone system for emergency and other important notifications.
-This system is capable of calling all parents in the district within a few minutes.
+This system is capable of calling, texting and/or emailing all parents in the district within a few minutes.
 It is important that we have the correct contact information for your child provided through our portal at the start of the school year.
 To update your information at any time, please call your school office.
 Also, if you have your phone set to block unknown callers or set to do not disturb, you may want to add the school and district (732-350-5900) phone numbers to your phone directory and/or favorites list.

 Please register on our website to receive email alerts for emergencies and other news.
 Go to www.manchestertwp.org/help for instructions.
 Please be sure to sign up for EMERGENCY ALERTS as well as any district and school news feeds.

 A message will be posted on our website, usually by 5:30AM.
 If the decision is made the night before, the message will be posted at that time.
 Our Twitter and Facebook feeds may also be viewed on our homepage and our News page and will be used as a backup should we be unable to post to the website itself.
 Always double-check our social media feeds if nothing is posted on the webpage.